 Addressing the matter involved performing procedures and evaluating audit evidence in connection with forming our overall opinion on the consolidated financial statements.
 These procedures included testing the effectiveness of controls relating to management's estimate of future liquidity requirements.
-These procedures also included, among others (i) testing management's process for estimating future liquidity requirements for the twelve months after the date the financial statements are issued; (ii) testing the completeness and accuracy of underlying data used in the estimate; (iii) evaluating the reasonableness of the significant assumptions used by management related to the expected gradual phased return to service at reduced occupancy levels, the expected increase in revenue per passenger cruise day through a combination of both passenger ticket and onboard revenue, the forecasted cash collections in accordance with the terms of the Company's credit card processing agreements, and the expected incremental expenses for resumption of cruise voyages, including the maintenance of and compliance with additional health and safety protocols; and (iv) evaluating management's estimate of future liquidity requirements and their disclosure in the consolidated financial statements regarding having sufficient liquidity to satisfy the Company's obligations for the twelve months after the financial statements are issued.
-Evaluating management's assumptions related to the expected gradual phased return to service at reduced occupancy levels, the expected increase in revenue per passenger cruise day through a combination of both passenger ticket and onboard revenue, the forecasted cash collections in accordance with the terms of the Company's credit card processing agreements, and the expected incremental expenses for resumption of cruise voyages, including the maintenance of and compliance with additional health and safety protocols, involved evaluating whether the assumptions used by management were reasonable considering (i) the current and past performance of the Company; (ii) the consistency with external market and industry data; and (iii) whether these assumptions were consistent with evidence obtained in other areas of the audit.
+These procedures also included, among others, testing management's process for estimating future liquidity requirements for the twelve months after the date the financial statements are issued.
+Testing management's process involved (i) testing the completeness and accuracy of underlying data used in the estimate; (ii) evaluating the reasonableness of the significant assumptions used by management related to the expected gradual return to historical occupancy levels, the expected increase in revenue per passenger cruise day through a combination of both passenger ticket and onboard revenue, the forecasted cash collections in accordance with the terms of the Company's credit card processing agreements, and the expected sustained higher fuel prices and the impact of inflation; and (iii) evaluating management's estimate of future liquidity requirements and their disclosure in the consolidated financial statements regarding having sufficient liquidity to satisfy the Company's obligations for the twelve months after the financial statements are issued.
+Evaluating management's assumptions related to the gradual return to historical occupancy levels, the expected increase in revenue per passenger cruise day through a combination of both passenger ticket and onboard revenue, the forecasted cash collections in accordance with the terms of the Company's credit card processing agreements, and the expected sustained higher fuel prices and the impact of inflation involved evaluating whether the assumptions used by management were reasonable considering (i) the current and past performance of the Company; (ii) the consistency with external market and industry data; and (iii) whether these assumptions were consistent with evidence obtained in other areas of the audit.